 She says that age 3, or about preschool age, is the turning point when explicit memories begin to get more frequent, detailed, and adult-like.
 By age 6 or 7, your kid’s memory is similar to yours.
 (So, maybe your 8-year-old can help you remember what you ate for breakfast this morning?)

 Form Collective Family Memories

 Your kid, thankfully, won’t remember their birth.
 But if you keep bringing up that story about how you raced their mom to the hospital in the worst blizzard of the century, they’ll have a memory of the event as if they white-knuckled the drive beside you.
 “It becomes part of their memory, too,” Newcombe says.
-“In some sense, this is a false memory because they didn’t experience it, but it’s a true memory because it did happen.”
+“In some sense, this is a false memory because they didn’t experience it.
+But it’s a true memory because it did happen.”

-She says that in experiments, researchers have found that it’s possible to introduce false details into people’s memories.
+In experiments, researchers have found that it’s possible to introduce false details into people’s memories.
 “It’s both good and bad that our memories are plastic,” Newcombe says.
 “We can incorporate new things, but we have to remember that our memories are fallible.”
 So, scrapbook responsibly.

 Reinforce Good Childhood Memories

 Almost no one has enough brain RAM to recall everything that happens in their lives.
 But, according to Peterson, memories that are suffused with emotion and fit into a greater context are more likely to form earlier and last longer.
 You can help this process by talking to your kids about experiences from their lives.
 “Kids’ memories are more coherent when there’s a context of who, what, where, when, why, and how,” Peterson says.
 It turns out your folks were onto something with those vacation slideshows.